Daqaco/ESP8266-WS2811-Big-Clock/Readme.md

 On startup Timezone is set and the LED's are initialised and a connection to WiFi is made.
 The code will make multiple attempts to connect to WiFi as defined by WIFI_TRY_MAX, if this fails the LED's will flash a sequence to identify error.
 Once WiFi connection is made, time is pulled via NTP in get_time() and stored in a number of variables.
 EPOCH time is also stored and is used with Sunrise/Sunset.
 An allowance is made for DST.
 A timer interrupt is enabled which "ticks" each second and increments an internal epoch counter which is used in loop() to determine whether to increment minute and hour.
 Once setup, the code in loop() simply checks the number of seconds, incrementing minutes and hours as necessary and updating the time on the display.

-Code checks whether it is time for a refresh of time and whether the display should be dimmed depending on the settings for sunrise and sunset, if there are used.
+Code checks whether it is time for a refresh of time and whether the display should be dimmed depending on the settings for sunrise and sunset, if they are used.